 The best way to find out how much an over 50s life insurance plan will cost you is to speak with one of our advisors.

 If you click the "get quote" button below and input your details, you will then be on your way to finding out how much an over 50 plan will cost you.

 Over 50s life cover policy exclusions

 As with all types of insurance policies, there are exclusions in place for over 50s plans that will result in no pay-out if you die under certain circumstances.
 This is most commonly if you die within the 1 to 2 year waiting period depending on the provider.

 These exclusions may vary between providers so always check the terms and conditions before agreeing.
-There are also often certain exceptions to these exclusions, such as if your death is caused by an accident within the first year of your policy.
+There are also often certain exceptions to these exclusions, such as if your death is caused by an accident within the first year or two of your policy depending on the provider.

 Important things to know about getting life insurance over 50

 Over 50s life insurance is not a savings or investment product and therefore holds no cash value without a claim being made

 If you pay for a plan over a long period of time, your premiums could equate to more than the total payout